archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 ![](/extreme_territories/images/shp_other_params.gif?raw=true)

-So, we have finished ur first tutorial in how import shapefiles in Grasshopper using Urbano.
+So, we have finished our first tutorial in how import shapefiles in Grasshopper using Urbano.